sourcegraph/handbook/content/engineering/security/index.md

 ## Goals

+These goals represent our targeted work for 70% of our time.
+The remaining 30% is reserved for items that arise such as security reports.
 Our current work is documented in our [tracking issue](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+label%3Atracking+label%3Ateam%2Fsecurity+is%3Aopen).

 ### Visibility into Sourcegraph Cloud's attack surface